newrelic/terraform-provider-newrelic/website/docs/guides/migration_guide_v3.html.markdown

 ### Migrating script Synthetics monitor resources with VSE

 In v3.x of the provider, we have introduced a new resource `newrelic_synthetics_private_location` for creating a private location to attach to a monitor.
 Previously, an HMAC for a private location had to be calculated for a monitor script to run in a private location.
+This has been replaced by the private location GUID.
 See the below example for how to migrate to version 3:

 Previous
 ```hcl